awsdocs/amazon-fsx-windows-user-guide/doc_source/multi-az-deployments.md

    New-DfsnRootTarget -Path "\\${DNSRoot}\${Namespace}" -TargetPath "\\${NSS2}.${DNSRoot}\${Namespace}"
    ```

 1. To create a folder within your DFS Namespace, you can use the following PowerShell command\.
-This will create a folder that directs compute instances accessing the folder to your primary Amazon FSx file system by default:
+Doing this creates a folder that directs compute instances accessing the folder to your primary Amazon FSx file system by default\.

    ```
    $FS1 = DNS name of primary FSx file system New-DfsnFolder –Path “\\${DNSRoot}\${Namespace}\${Folder}" -TargetPath “\\${FS1}\${FS1FolderTarget}” –EnableTargetFailback $True –ReferralPriorityClass GlobalHigh
    ```

 1. You can now add your standby Amazon FSx file system to the same DFS Namespace folder\.
-Compute instances accessing the folder will fall back to this file system in the event that they can't connect to the primary Amazon FSx file system:
+Compute instances accessing the folder fall back to this file system if they can't connect to the primary Amazon FSx file system\.

    ```
    $FS2 = DNS name of secondary FSx file system New-DfsnFolderTarget –Path “\\${DNSRoot}\${Namespace}\${Folder}" -TargetPath “\\${FS2}\${FS2FolderTarget}”
    ```

-You can now access your data from compute instances using the DFS Namespace folder’s remote path specified preceding\.
+You can now access your data from compute instances using the DFS Namespace folder's remote path specified preceding\.
 This then directs the compute instances to the primary Amazon FSx file system \(and to the standby file system, if the primary is unresponsive\)\.

 For example, open the **Start** menu and type `PowerShell`\.
 From the list of matches, choose `Windows PowerShell` and run the following command\.